As a user I can track progress of the task group with a task group progress report

 Overall I don't think TaskGroupProgress needs to provide much except a F() based implementation for implementing the 'done' count because that's the one that is likeliest to be incremented across multiple processes.

-#8 Updated by bmbouter about 1 year ago
+#8 Updated by bmbouter over 1 year ago

 The TaskGroupProgress seems reasonable to me.
 I'm guessing we'll probably have to use F() to update totals.